dreamportdev/Osdev-Notes/01_Build_Process/05_Generating_Iso.md

 ## Limine (Limine Protocol, Multiboot 2)
 The process for limine is a little more manual: we must build the iso ourselves, and then use the provided tool to install limine onto the iso we created.

 To get started we'll want to create a working directory to use as the root of our iso.
 In this case we'll use `disk/`.
-Next we'll need to clone the latest binary branch of limine (using `git clone https://github.com/limine-bootloader/limine.git --branch=v3.0-branch-binary --depth=1`) and copy 'limine.sys', 'limine-cd.bin', and 'limine-cd-efi.bin' into `disk/limine/`, creating that directory if it doesn't exist.
+Next we'll need to clone the latest binary branch of limine that at time of writing is at version `8.x` (using `git clone https://github.com/limine-bootloader/limine.git --branch=v8.x-binary --depth=1`) and copy 'limine.sys', 'limine-cd.bin', and 'limine-cd-efi.bin' into `disk/limine/`, creating that directory if it doesn't exist.

 Now we can copy our `limine.conf` and kernel into the working directory.
 The `limine.conf` file needs to be in one of a few locations in order to be found, the best place is the root directory.